Sen. Cory Booker to bracket off-line with Harrison in Atlantic, Ocean counties

 And with COVID-19 complicating things, it's looking like an all-vote-by-mail primary is likely.
 Vote-by-mail ballots are structured differently anyway, he said.

-Kennedy's supporters, such as Beach Haven municipal chair, said they had the votes for Kennedy to win and are calling on Earp to resign.
+Kennedy's supporters, such as Beach Haven municipal chairman Bob Stern, said they had the votes for Kennedy to win and are calling on Earp to resign.

+The Kennedy campaign had accused him of adding ineligible voters to the roster who supported Harrison.

 "Our attorneys assured us that our delegate process is legal, fair and in full compliance with the convention rules and our committee bylaws, and our committee chairs are properly appointed," Earp said.
 "But the Kennedy campaign’s lawyers continued their attempts to stack the deck in their favor in an attempt to win the party line."

-Some progressive members of the Democartic Party have been angry with Harrison, who got the endorsement of six of the eight county chairs in the district before all the candidates had even announced.

-They have said party bosses rather than Democratic voters are deciding who will challenge Congressman Jeff Van Drew, R-2nd, in November.
+Some progressive members of the Democratic Party have been angry with the way Harrison racked up support early from party bosses, saying the party machine is deciding who will challenge U.S. Rep. Jeff Van Drew, R-2nd, in November instead of Democratic voters.

-Kennedy and Harrison have emerged as frontrunners in a field of six.
+Mental health advocate Kennedy and Montclair State University professor Harrison have emerged as front-runners in a field of six.

 REPUBLICANS